By EMILY JASHINSKY | Dec. 9, 2014

 In 2012, Democratic candidates successfully sold the narrative that Republicans were waging a war against American women.
 Consequently, exit polls found a significant gender gap.
-By Gallup’s calculations, Obama won women by 12%, while Romney won men by 8%.
+By Gallup’s calculations, Barack Obama won women by 12%, while Mitt Romney won men by 8%.
 This constituted the largest gender gap Gallup had ever found in a presidential election.
-In 2014, however, big wins from high-profile female Republican candidates like Joni Ernst, Mia Love, Elise Stefanik and Shelley Moore Capito, gave Republicans reason to be optimistic about the future of their party.
+In 2014, however, big wins from high-profile female Republican candidates such as Joni Ernst, Mia Love, Elise Stefanik and Shelley Moore Capito gave Republicans reason to be optimistic about the future of their party.

 But if conservatives want to do right by their female constituents, they’re going to need to buckle down.
 Too many women in Wisconsin are facing serious obstacles and are desperate for innovative policy solutions.
 The state’s all-red Assembly, Senate and governor have a special opportunity to prove that they care deeply about Wisconsin’s women — and that they’re capable of providing effective solutions to their problems.

 According to the U.S. Census Bureau, almost 100,000 more women than men above the age of 18 live below the poverty line in Wisconsin.
 On this measure, Wisconsin’s women outnumber men across every age breakdown.
 In fact, within the 25- to 34-year-old demographic alone, upwards of 20,000 more women than men live below the poverty line.
 This includes nearly 26,000 women with at least a bachelor’s degree.

 These numbers are unacceptably high.
 But breaking down this demographic further only reveals more unfortunate truths.